-In everyday life, countless women and girls experience violence and inequality, and are denied the right to make decisions about their lives and bodies – even more so during times of conflict or natural disaster.
+In everyday life, countless women and girls experience violence and inequality, and are denied the right to make decisions about their lives and bodies – even more so during times of conflict or disaster.

 No community can truly prosper when half its citizens are denied the rights enjoyed by the other half.

 Our work also benefits men and boys living in poverty, but we put the rights of women and girls at the centre of all that we do.

 The UK Government has increasingly prioritised women and girls in its international development and foreign policy.
 The UK led the world on the international stage by driving the ambition to secure a standalone Global Goal (Sustainable Development Goal 5) to achieve gender equality and empower women and girls by 2030.

 Politicians across successive UK governments and different parties, right up to the highest levels, have been international advocates for women’s rights – on issues including girls’ education, preventing sexual violence in conflict and ensuring access to sexual and reproductive health rights and public services.

 However, the struggle for gender equality is far from over.
 ActionAid UK calls on all political parties to commit to: